2022-Summer-HTTP-5211-RNA/laravel-cms-project-team_3/README.md

-# Laravel CMS using Balde Views
+# Laravel CMS using Blade Views

 This repository is copy of the simple [PHP/Laravel CMS](https://github.com/codeadamca/php-cms-laravel) except the CMS views have been converted from vanilla PHP to Blade.